Australian Dance Theatre: History

+1965–1999

 The Australian Dance Theatre was founded by Elizabeth Dalman (later Elizabeth Cameron Dalman OAM) in 1965.
 Dalman sought to "open the horizons for provocative contemporary and cutting edge dance".
 The ADT was the first modern dance company in Australia, and drew on the techniques of Martha Graham for its inspiration.
 Eleo Pomare was an early collaborator and the songs of Peter, Paul and Mary featured strongly in their early works, such as "This Train".

-Dalman remained artistic director until 1975.
-Several directors followed, including Leigh Warren, who took the reins from 1987 to 1993.
+Dalman remained artistic director until 1975, when the entire company was sacked after a funding dispute.
+Several directors followed, including Leigh Warren, who took the reins from 1987 to 1992/3.

-Under Meryl Tankard as artistic director from 1993 to 1999, the company was known as the Meryl Tankard Australian Dance Theatre.
-Tankard left after disputes with the Board.
-After an interim directorship under Bill Pengelly, Garry Stewart was appointed in 1999.